rfcx/arbimon/README.md

     `npm install`

+2. Copy `.env.example` to `.env` and field in all values

-2. Start developing an application:
+3. Start developing an application:

     `npm run serve`

-3. Build package:
+4. Build package:

     `npm run build`